Wilhelm I: Early life and military career

-In 1816, William became the commander of the Stettiner Gardelandwehrbataillon and in 1818 was promoted to Generalmajor.
-The next year, William was appointed inspector of the VII. and VIII.
+In 1816, Wilhelm became the commander of the Stettiner Gardelandwehrbataillon and in 1818 was promoted to Generalmajor.
+The next year, Wilhelm was appointed inspector of the VII. and VIII.
 Army Corps.
 This made him a spokesman of the Prussian Army within the House of Hohenzollern.
 He argued in favour of a strong, well-trained, and well-equipped army.
-In 1820, William became commander of the 1.
+In 1820, Wilhelm became commander of the 1.
 Gardedivision and in 1825 was promoted to commanding general of the III.
 Army Corps.

-Around this time, William became romantically linked with his cousin, Polish noblewoman Elisa Radziwill.
-In 1826, William was forced to break off the relationship by his father, who deemed it an inappropriate match.
-It is alleged that Elisa had an illegitimate daughter by William who was brought up by Joseph and Caroline Kroll, owners of the Kroll Opera House in Berlin, and was given the name Agnes Kroll.
-She married a Carl Friedrich Ludwig Dettman (known as "Louis") and emigrated to Sydney, Australia, in 1849.
+Around this time, Wilhelm became romantically linked with his cousin, Polish noblewoman Princess Elisa Radziwill.
+In 1826, Wilhelm was forced to break off the relationship by his father, who deemed it an inappropriate match.
+It is alleged that Elisa had an illegitimate daughter by Wilhelm who was brought up by Joseph and Caroline Kroll, owners of the Kroll Opera House in Berlin, and was given the name Agnes Kroll.
+She married a Carl Friedrich Ludwig Dettman (known as "Louis") and emigrated to Sydney, in 1849.
 They had a family of three sons and two daughters.
 Agnes died in 1904.

-In 1829, William married Princess Augusta, the daughter of Grand Duke Karl Friedrich of Saxe-Weimar-Eisenach and Maria Pavlovna, the sister of Nicholas I. Their marriage was outwardly stable, but not a very happy one.
+In 1829, Wilhelm married Princess Augusta of Saxe-Weimar-Eisenach, the daughter of Grand Duke Karl Friedrich of Saxe-Weimar-Eisenach and Maria Pavlovna, the sister of Nicholas I. Their marriage was outwardly stable, but not a very happy one.
+In 1834-37 he had the Old Palace in Berlin built as a new family home, in which he continued to live later as king and emperor, while he only used the Berlin Palace for representative purposes.